A new study by researchers Katie E. Lotterhos, Áki J. Láruson & Li-Qing Jiang quantifies changes in ocean climates between the years 2000 and 2100.

 Lotterhos and her colleagues used pathways RCP 4.5 and RCP 8.5.
-RCP 4.5 is a future in which human beings curb their greenhouse gas emissions and moderate our warming trajectories.
-RCP 8.5, sometimes considered the ‘business as usual scenario’, is a future pathway in which humans do not limit their emissions statistics, while greenhouse gas emissions continue to rise throughout the 21st century.
-For this reason, RCP 8.5 has the highest global mean temperature increases of all pathway scenarios.
-The sea water near and along the ocean’s surface regularly interacts with atmospheric gases.
-Airborne gases may pierce depths hundreds of feet down below the ocean’s surface as gases like carbon dioxide are absorbed by the water.
-The buildup of atmospheric greenhouse gases inevitably increases the amount of carbon dioxide stored in sea water, which may to warmer aquatic environments and enhanced ocean acidification in the future.
+RCP 4.5 is a future scenario in which human beings curb their greenhouse gas emissions and moderate our warming trajectories.
+RCP 8.5, sometimes considered the ‘business as usual scenario’, is a future scenario in which humans do not reduce their emissions statistics and greenhouse gases are emitted at current rates throughout the 21st century.

 Researchers used the RCP models to quantify ocean surface climates.
 Ocean climates are defined by temperature, pH acidity and carbonate chemistry.
 The temperature and chemistry models the years between 1800, and project out to the year 2100.
 Of the climates that were analyzed, no novel extremes of global ocean surface temperature were judged to have occurred until the year 2000.
 In the RCP 4.5 scenario, 35.6 percent of sea surface climates may be lost by 2100.
 On the other hand, the RCP 8.5 scenario is projected to lose 95 percent of surface level climates.